-52. WFP will continue to provide children in primary schools and kindergartens with mid-morning snacks in the form of a glass of milk and high-energy biscuits or locally baked fortified biscuits.
-Findings and recommendations from the 2019 review of school feeding will inform better implementation and ensure that the activity is nutrition-sensitive.
+50. WFP will continue to provide children in primary schools and kindergartens with midmorning snacks in the form of a glass of milk and high-energy biscuits or locally baked fortified biscuits.
+Findings and recommendations from the 2019 review of school feeding will inform better implementation and ensure that the activity contributes further to child nutrition requirements.
 Any changes made will be in synergy with other ICSP activities, such as livelihood and nutrition activities.
 Synergies will be strengthened by an increased focus on gender-responsive awareness raising on nutrition using schools as a sensitization platform, and WFP will pursue new partnerships with the media, NGOs and local authorities for this purpose.
 Findings and recommendations from the gender analysis will be reflected in this activity, fostering evidenced-based, equitable and effective engagement with the diverse population groups involved in school feeding activities.
 WFP will continue to support school renovation in partnership with other actors involved in the education sector and the improvement of water availability in schools.

-Activity 3: Provide Sahrawi refugees in Tindouf with complementary livelihood opportunities that benefit women and men equitably
+Activity 3: Provide refugees with complementary livelihood opportunities that benefit women and men equitably

-- 53. Livelihood activities will primarily benefit refugees who are vulnerable to food insecurity and excluded from general food distributions.
+- 51. Livelihood activities will primarily benefit women and men among the camp population who are vulnerable to food insecurity and excluded from general food distributions.
 They may also target young people for selected and adapted activities.
-WFP will strengthen the capacities of institutions and individuals to conduct complementary livelihood activities that improve access to diversified and nutritious food. - 54.
+WFP will strengthen the capacities of institutions and individuals to conduct complementary livelihood activities that improve access to diversified and nutritious food. - 52.
 WFP took a close look at several potential resilience opportunities, based on past experience and future prospects.
 This resilience analysis provides insights on several opportunities for a common resilience approach.
 The new resilience approach will help to create complementarities and synergies among all ICSP activities, particularly school feeding and nutrition-sensitive activities, and with the work of other stakeholders.
 The aim is to ensure better access to diversified food for all refugees to improve their food security and nutrition.
-With community participation and in collaboration with all stakeholders, WFP will consider how to expand livelihood opportunities equitably for men and women, including young people, through income generation and capacity-strengthening projects. - 55.
-At the national garden site of N'Khaila, 18 where research on arid environment agriculture is carried out, WFP will work with the Sahrawi economic development authority on enhancing production from fish farms, 19 providing technical expertise and support.
+With community participation and in collaboration with all stakeholders, WFP will consider how to expand livelihood opportunities equitably for men and women, including young people, through income generation and capacity-strengthening projects. - 53.
+At the national garden site of N'Khaila,20 where research on arid environment agriculture is carried out, WFP will work with local economic development partners to enhance production from fish farms,21 providing technical expertise and support.
 The farm will be a training centre for women, men and young people, promoting private initiatives for setting up small-scale fish farms at the household, community and cooperative levels.
-More broadly,

-18 For more information on N'Khaila (in Spanish), see https://cerai.org/una-produccion-piloto-de-zanahoria-y-remolacha-en-los-campamentos-saharauis-logra-excelentes-resultados/.

-19 The infrastructure for fish farming has been built, but funding is needed for its operation.

-- the centre will provide an experimental ecosystem for fish farming, poultry and egg production, vegetable gardening and the production of camel milk and meat. - 56.
+More broadly, the centre will provide an experimental ecosystem for fish farming, poultry and egg production, vegetable gardening and the production of camel milk and meat. - 54.
 WFP will support the expansion of the green animal fodder production project by providing more hydroponic units to households, communities and institutions, including schools.
+In parallel, WFP will support the production of organic fertilizers for household crops such as vegetables.

+20 For more information on N'Khaila (in Spanish), see https://cerai.org/una-produccion-piloto-de-zanahoria-y-remolacha-en-los-campamentos-saharauis-logra-excelentes-resultados/.

+21 The infrastructure for fish farming has been built, but funding is needed for its operation.

-In parallel, WFP will support the production of organic fertilizers for household crops such as vegetables. - 57.
-A livestock project on the improvement of local goat breeds and animal husbandry techniques will provide technical support and inputs for the strengthening of local expertise.
-This activity will be implemented in partnership with the Sahrawi economic development authority and with expertise from Algerian and international technical institutes, such as the University of Blida.
+55. A livestock project on the improvement of local goat breeds and animal husbandry techniques will provide technical support and inputs for the strengthening of local expertise.
+This activity will be implemented with expertise from Algerian and international technical institutes, such as the University of Blida.
 Other project proposals are expected to arise from current discussions on the new resilience approach and may foster the expansion of WFP's livelihood activities.